-They might do, very occasionally, but never in connection with your name, location or other clinical details.
+They might do, very occasionally for deep learning research, but never in connection with your name, location or other clinical details.

 To teach the computer algorithms to find patterns we need to give them examples – for the research mentioned in the question above, we had to indicate which type of utterance was a greeting, setting an agenda, setting homework, being empathetic etc to see how the content affected outcomes, to ensure we used the right ingredients in sessions to achieve the best possible recovery rates.

 This teaching requires a research scientist to access a limited number of randomly selected therapy sessions, extracted from the database in isolation, without the patient and therapist full names, and detached from the patient health record, or any other personal data information fields, so that they can categorise the content manually.